THE POWER OF RESEARCH, INNOVATION & SOCIAL ENTERPRISING

 Members of a team

-We need to put together a team that has the required knowledge, skills and ability to complete the tasks.
-When choosing the participant for each team, we must also consider what complementary skills and attitudes each member brings (Peacock, G., 2016).
+We need to put together a team with the required knowledge, skills and ability to complete the tasks.
+When choosing a participant for each team, we must also consider what complementary skills and attitudes each member brings (Peacock, G., 2016).
 Teams that bring different styles together enjoy many benefits of cognitive diversity; increased creativity and innovation; improved decision making (Peacock, G., 2016).
-Each team member must then have an appreciation of the value each other team member can bring to the team, and how a diversity of opinion and some conflict will lead to better and faster decisions.
-According to Peacock, G. (2016) successful teams need to be small, between six and ten participants If larger teams are required, the team can be broken down into smaller groups for regular problem solving sessions.
+Each team member must then appreciate the value each other team member can bring to the team, and how a diversity of opinion and some conflict will lead to better and faster decisions.
+According to Peacock, G. (2016), successful teams need to be small, between six and ten participants.
+If larger teams are required, the team can be broken down into smaller groups for regular problem-solving sessions.

 The right team dynamics is also crucial.
-In a team, members are interdependent, they interact and depend on each other to achieve shared goals.
-Peacock, G. (2016) argues that in a successful team each participant has to; i) recognise the opportunity, ii) feel accountable for the entire company’s success, and iii) have the energy to persevere when the going gets tough.
+In a team, members are interdependent; they interact and depend on each other to achieve shared goals.
+Peacock, G. (2016) argues that in a successful team each participant has to: i) recognize the opportunity, ii) feel accountable for the entire company’s success, and iii) have the energy to persevere when the going gets tough.
 Team members must also trust each other, communicate openly, and be willing to accept conflict.